The New Moon In Aquarius Is Helping All Your Dreams Come True

 Advertisement

 The Aquarian "I-want-to-change-the-world" energy has been pretty noticeable in 2021 — it's a revolutionary sign that's focused on community and the collective.
-With Joe Biden's COVID-19 relief plan getting passed and the fight for canceling student debt building momentum, this new moon will only intensify our forward charge for social reform, real change, and equality.
+This new moon will only intensify our forward charge for social reform, real change, and equality.
 In other words, get ready to kick your activism and work ethic into high gear.

 Our creative instincts will also be strengthened during this lunation.
 "This powerful energy can awaken you to new thoughts, ideals and plans," says Leslie Hale, psychic astrologer for Keen.com.
 But don't let your stellar ideas and valuable visions go to waste.
 "You could have a sudden idea that could be of genius quality," she says.
 "Write it down, as ideas disappear as quickly as they come with Uranus energy."